 - Unmanageable fear of driving or being in a vehicle

 - Extreme guilt

 - Feeling emotionally disconnected

+Getting the care you need for your mental health is vital.
+The above symptoms can be common immediately after the accident, but if they persist, you may want to seek professional help.
 A mental health professional can help car accident victims learn to cope with the trauma they’ve experienced through a number of methods, including therapy and medication.

 What Should You Do After an Automobile Wreck?